This Garlic Brown Butter Roasted Beef Tenderloin is the perfect show-stopping dish for your next dinner party!

-You will, of course, need a 5 to 6-pound beef tenderloin This is the same cut like filet mignon And if you’ll notice, mine is all tied with kitchen string which was done by my butcher.
+You will, of course, need a 5 to 6-pound beef tenderloin.
+This is the same cut as filet mignon, And if you’ll notice, mine is all tied with kitchen string which my butcher did.

-You’ll need 2 teaspoons of salt 2 teaspoons of black pepper and then I also add in 1 teaspoon of white pepper.
+You’ll need 2 teaspoons of salt 2 teaspoons of black pepper, and then add 1 teaspoon of white pepper.

-We’ll give it a quick mix You want to season your roast quite generously So you’ll sprinkle some on, kind of pat it in and rotate it so you season the entire roast.
+We’ll give it a quick mix.
+You want to season your roast quite generously, So you’ll sprinkle some on, pat it in, and rotate it, so you season the entire roast.

-Now once that’s seasoned you’ll want to preheat your oven to 450 degrees Fahrenheit and we’re going to sear this roast on the stove.
+Once seasoned, you’ll want to preheat your oven to 450 degrees Fahrenheit, and we’ll sear this roast on the stove.

-You’ll use cast iron so you can slide it directly in the oven You want to heat your pan until it is smokin’ hot.
+You’ll use cast iron to slide it directly into the oven.
+You want to heat your pan until it is smokin’ hot.

-Then we’re going to add our tenderloin in and sear it on all sides.
+Then we will add our tenderloin and sear it on all sides.

-let it sear for about 3 to 4 minutes per side before rotating, Once it is all seared, we’re going to transfer it to the oven.
+Let it sear for about 3 to 4 minutes per side before rotating.
+Once it is all seared, we’ll transfer it to the oven.

-If you are not using a cast iron pan, you will switch this to a roasting pan or even a 9×13 pan will work as well.
+If you are not using a cast iron pan, you will switch this to a roasting pan, or even a 9×13 pan will also work.

 So we’ll slide it directly into the 450-degree oven to finish cooking.

-It will take about 30 minutes for it to reach the correct internal temperature for medium-rare But you must use a meat thermometer to ensure 100% accuracy.
+It will take about 30 minutes to reach the correct internal temperature for medium-rare, But you must use a meat thermometer to ensure 100% accuracy.

-You’re looking for 120 to 125 degrees We’ll check the temperature real quick You want to go for the very centre of the roast And look at that, we’re ready to pull it out.
+You’re looking for 120 to 125 degrees.
+We’ll check the temperature real quick.
+You want to go to the centre of the roast And look at that.
+We’re ready to pull it out.

 Remove the roast from the oven and let it rest tented with aluminium foil for 10 minutes.

-The meat will continue to cook and the internal temperature will rise by about another 10 degrees While that’s resting we’ll make our garlic brown butter sauce which is super simple.
+The meat will continue to cook, and the internal temperature will rise by another 10 degrees.
+While that’s resting, we’ll make our garlic brown butter sauce which is super simple.

-You’ll need 1/2 cup of butter and you want to melt it in a little saucepan along with 4 whole cloves of garlic.
+You’ll need 1/2 cup of butter, and you want to melt this in a little saucepan and 4 whole cloves of garlic.

-Now somewhere beneath all-foam, you need to be able to see the colour of the butter and as soon as it turns a golden brown.
+Now somewhere beneath all this foam, you need to be able to see the colour of the butter, and as soon as it turns a golden brown.

 you’ll want to fish out the little cloves of garlic and remove them from the butter.